Seafarer®

 2. The performance data quoted represents past performance and does not guarantee future results.
 Future returns may be lower or higher.
 The investment return and principal value will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than the original cost.
 View the Fund’s most recent month-end performance.

-4. The Fund’s Investor share class began the quarter with a net asset value of $13.62 per share; it paid a distribution of approximately $0.400 per share during the quarter; and it finished the quarter with a value of $13.91 per share.
+3. The Fund’s Investor share class began the quarter with a net asset value of $14.07 per share; and it finished the quarter with a value of $13.58 per share.